OutSystems/docs-support/src/licensing/whats-a-personal.md

 The Personal Environment (PE) is the **free, cloud-based version** of OutSystems.
 It allows you to create, deploy, and run your personal applications.

 When you [create an account](https://www.outsystems.com/home/GetStartedForFree.aspx) at the OutSystems community, we'll invite you to create a Personal Environment.
-Once created, it's address and status will always be accessible at your [Platform Home](https://www.outsystems.com/home) page.
+Once created, its address and status will always be accessible at your [Platform Home](https://www.outsystems.com/home) page.

 ## Is it really free?
 Until when?